decretist/Dissertation/Chapter2/chapter2.markdown

 Consecratione*, abbreviated *de Cons.*) divided into five distinctions.[54]
-That *de Consecratione* is a very late addition to the *Decretum* is not in doubt---it is absent from all first-recension manuscripts, nor was it included in the earliest manuscripts of the more widely-circulated second recension, as indicated by glosses found in Ghent (Gt), Paris (Pf), and Trier (Tr) manuscripts describing Gratian's work as "principally divided into two parts."[55]
+That *de Consecratione* is a very late addition to the *Decretum* is not in doubt---it is absent from all first-recension manuscripts, and it was not included in the earliest manuscripts of the more widely-circulated second recension, as indicated by glosses found in Ghent (Gt), Paris (Pf), and Trier (Tr) manuscripts describing Gratian's work as "principally divided into two parts."[55]

 ### Distinctions